feelSpace/FSLib-Android/README.md

 * For more details and alternatives, see the documentation: [Adding FSLib to your project](docs/README.md#integration-of-the-fslib-module-in-an-android-project)

+## Coding convention

+### Naming convention

+We use the java-style 'convention' for names, see e.g. https://google.github.io/styleguide/javaguide.html.
+No `m`, `p`, `s`, `mm` prefix to indicate the scope of variables.

+### Event notification (implementation of the observer pattern)

+For public interfaces of the library see https://www.codeaffine.com/2015/03/11/getting-java-event-notification-right/.

+### @NonNull and @Nullable annotations

+These annotations can be used by methods that are not accessible outside of the library.
+However, the @NonNull and @Nullable annotations must not be used in public interfaces of the library.
+The parameters of public interface methods must always be checked for null value.
+Please also note that the annotations are not automatically added to the javadoc.

 ## About feelSpace

 * Learn more about feelSpace at [www.feelspace.de](https://www.feelspace.de/?lang=en)